CSBinusInternational/1st-HTML-project/README.md

 This is a tribute page for Bruno Major.
-This page is created using HTML and CSS respectively
+This page is created using HTML and CSS respectively.
+By: Stephanie and Joshua